 Mental Health Exemption: Applicants requesting a release based on mental health or emotional needs must provide a specific psychological recommendation from a licensed mental health care provider.
 Applicants not seeing University Counseling Center personnel must provide the Residence Life Office with a written statement evaluating the student’s specific needs or problems written by a certified mental health care giver.

-Appeals may take 2-4 weeks for a decision and letters will be sent to the address listed on the application as current address.
+Appeals may take 2-4 weeks for a decision and letter to be mailed.

 a) Appeals are only open at certain times to ensure a quick turn around and an accurate count for residential students.

-Appeals will be open from April 15th-May 15th 2013 and December 1st- 7th 2013 for current students.
+Current Student Appeals will be open from December 1 through December 16, 2015.
 New students may appeal at any time.